axil/labview-switcher/README.md

 # labview-switcher

-In Labview it is difficult to switch out of Labview documents to for example a browser when many vi files are open, because it breaks standard Alt-Tab sequence.
+In LabView it is difficult to switch using Alt-Tab from a vi to, for example, a browser when many vi files are open, because LabView breaks standard Alt-Tab behaviour.

+It takes about 2n-1 keypresses where n is the number of vis open.

-This script lets you switch to the browser (ie Most Recently Used non-labview window) using one keypress (Alt-` by default).
+With this script you can switch between the active vi and the browser (ie Most Recently Used non-labview window) using one keypress (Alt-` by default).

 ## Installation